Current events

 ~

-Reading SICP for the first time
+Reading SICP

 As a non CS major, I've always wondered what subjects CS students learn in college, and I've been looking up online a way to teach myself college-level computer scienece.
 Luckily, there's this wonderful website called Teach Yourself Computer Science where the authors have put together a well-curated list of subjects and recommended study materials for computer science.
-I've visited this website so many times, promising to myself that one day I'd start working on the subjects in the list—the promise that had never been realized.
+I've visited this website so many times, promising to myself that one day I'd start working on the subjects in the list—the promise that had never been realized yet.

 I finally decided to take the first step by working through the book called, Structure and Interpretation of Computer Programs (SICP).
 It was a very hard book to read—I actually only read up to 4.4.3 since CS 61A (the video lectures I was watching as a complementary material) didn't cover beyond that, and I lost all the motivation to finish the book to the end when CS 61A ended 😂.
 Well to be fair, the general/important ideas presented in each chapter of the book wasn't too hard to understand per se, but the examples and exercises were—mostly because they expect you to have some math and electrical engineering knowledge as a background.
 And most of these exercises—on top of needing to know some math context to solve them—weren't something that you could solve right away in a few minutes after reading the chapter above.
 They were rather something that required you to sit down and think hard for hours or even days to solve them—I decided not to invest a lot of time on these exercises but rather look up other people's solutions most of the time; such as sicp-solutions and SICP Solutions.
 While I'm not proud of not working through most of the exercises myself, truth be told, I wasn't particularly motivated to put a lot of efforts on them since I wanted to spend those extra hours on learning web technologies instead.